createbits/site/user/pages/05.downloads/default.md

 title: Downloads
 ---

-Here are the freely available downloads to the videso that I make.
+Here are the freely available downloads to the videos that I make.

 **Creating a simple kickdrum**